The life insurance approval process is funny sometimes. It’s not always simple and straightforward.

-The fact is, life insurance companies don’t want to insure those who pose too great a risk level to their companies.
+The fact is life insurance companies don’t want to insure those who pose too great a risk level to their company.

-All of this said, you can prepare to answer questions on the following topics during your life insurance application:
+All of that said, you can prepare to answer questions on the following topics during your life insurance application:

 - Health – Do you have any other health conditions?